Install Machine Learning Server for Windows

 Operationalization features (administrator utility, web service deployment, remote sessions (R), web and compute node designations) are supported on Windows Server 2012 R2 or 2016.
-This functionality is not available on a Windows client.
+This functionality is not available on Windows 10 or on Windows Server 2019.

 Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.
 Disk space must be a minimum of 500 MB.